-If you have employees who love their jobs and are great at them, but you don’t give them the basic tools they need to do those jobs, they will be frustrated and unhappy.
+If you have employees who love their jobs and are great at them but don’t give them the essential tools they need to do those jobs, they will be frustrated and unhappy.
 This can be a lack of up-to-date software or computers or other items they need to get their jobs done.

 7. How happy are you at work?

-If you want to know if your employees are happy at work, ask them if they’re happy at work!
+If you want to know if your employees are happy at work, ask them if they’re happy!
 It’s simple but effective to ask directly about their satisfaction levels.

 8. Do you feel valued for your contributions?

 Asking your employees how happy they are in their jobs at your company is a great idea.
-It can help you and other leaders decide what areas of the employee experience should be a priority going forward.
+It can help you and other leaders decide what areas of the employee experience should prioritize going forward.

 If you’re looking for a way to help you build a happy, engaged workforce and measure your results with surveys at every part of the employee lifecycle, check out Empuls.